ipfs/kubo/docs/experimental-features.md

 it in there instead).

-When using this feature, you will not be able to connect to the default bootstrap nodes (Since we arent part of your private network) so you will need to set up your own bootstrap nodes.
+When using this feature, you will not be able to connect to the default bootstrap nodes (Since we aren't part of your private network) so you will need to set up your own bootstrap nodes.

 First, to prevent your node from even trying to connect to the default bootstrap nodes, run: